Willows Way Expanding Facility to Meet Demand for Unique RISE - Reaching Independence Through Social Engagement Program

 "This expansion option would be less costly and create other efficiencies," said Steele.
 "We wouldn't be remodeling a rented space, but rather one that we own.
 We approached the Developmental Disabilities Resource Board for possible funding and they gave us a very generous $200,000 equity grant to offset some of the cost of the project."

-Over the next few months, contractors will be renovating the building's top floor for Willows Way's business offices, installing stairs and an elevator to connect the two floors, and remodeling the lower level to expand the Community Integration Program, and other programs such as Realities, which provides developmentally disabled adults up to 8 hours of individualized services per week.
+Over the next few months, contractors will be renovating the building's top floor for Willows Way's business offices, installing stairs and an elevator to connect the two floors, and remodeling the lower level to expand the RISE - Reaching Independence Through Social Engagement Program, and other programs such as Realities, which provides developmentally disabled adults up to 8 hours of individualized services per week.
 Approximately 12,000 square feet is being renovated, at a cost of nearly $575,000.

 Steele said she does not anticipate any disruption in services while construction is underway, and is planning an official ribbon cutting ceremony in May, 2017.